amureborn/Absolute-Enable-Copy/README.md

 # Developer's Corner

-Dive into our development journey of CopyRight+: [How to Enable Right-Click in Chrome Extensions](https://technomare.com/build-extension-that-enables-right-click-function)
+Dive into our development journey of CopyRight+: # [How to Build a Chrome extension that enables right-click functionality?](https://technomare.com/build-extension-that-enables-right-click-function)